“Stylish beach cottages (sleeping 2-10) on idyllic island of Tresco with restaurant, sailing school and indoor pool”

 All cottages face the sea and are a short stroll away from the Ruin Beach Cafe, indoor pool and gym.
-Named in nautical fashion there are 2 types of cottage: 1-bedroom cottages, which are more like hotel suites with maid service and breakfast included in the daily rate (no minimum stay), and larger 3 bedroom cottages sleeping 6-8, available for weekly stays on a self-catering basis.
-All cottages have a sofabed to allow for extra guests.
+The 1-bedroom cottages are more like hotel suites with maid service and breakfast included in the daily rate (no minimum stay), and the larger 3 and 4 bedroom cottages are available for weekly stays on a self-catering basis.

 The 1-bedroom cottages are all on 2 storeys with similar layouts.
 Upstairs, there's the double bedroom with balcony.
 We slept well on their beds and were mesmerized by the early morning vista.
 Bathrooms come with Ren toiletries, fluffy robes and decent showers (some have bathtubs too).
-Downstairs, you have an open plan living area spacious enough for two (plus a child) with a compact kitchen, small table and sofabed, leading out to a terrace and garden area.
+Downstairs, you have an open-plan living area with a compact kitchen, small table and sofabed, leading out to a terrace and garden area.
 The only difference between them is that Compass, Gimble, Cockle and Cowrie face east (so catch the morning sun) and are right by the water's edge, have more dramatic views of craggy rocks and feel a bit more private.
 The others (Spindrift, Scallop, Crab, Clam and Shrimp) face south, with sunnier flower-filled gardens and distant views of sandy beaches.
 Interconnecting doors can pair most of the 1-bedroom cottages but for weeklong stays we'd recommend the larger houses for families.

 The 3-bedroom cottages (sleeping 6-8), are similarly styled to the 1-bedroom cottages but on a grander scale.
 With more rooms they're geared for groups to stay for longer: much larger living-dining-kitchen area (plus big fridge) as well as having en suite baths and separate shower room and TV room.